postgresml/postgresml/pgml-docs/docs/guides/installation.md

 ### Install PostgreSQL with PL/Python

-=== ":material-linux: Linux"

-    Each Ubuntu/Debian distribution comes with its own version of PostgreSQL, the simplest way is to install it from Aptitude:

-    ```bash
-    $ sudo apt-get install -y postgresql-plpython3-12 python3 python3-pip postgresql-12
-    ```

 === ":material-apple: OS X"

     We recommend you use [Postgres.app](https://postgresapp.com/) because it comes with [PL/Python](https://www.postgresql.org/docs/current/plpython.html), the extension we rely on, built into the installation.
 Otherwise, you'll need to install PL/Python.
 Once you have Postgres.app running, you'll need to install the Python framework.
 Mac OS has multiple distributions of Python, namely one from Brew and one from the Python community (Python.org); Postgres.app and PL/Python depend on the community one.
 The following versions of Python and Postgres.app are compatible: